 I can’t believe 4 months have passed since I packed my suitcase and left home.
 It was exciting and tough to move to a foreign land that is 14 hours away from home, no family or friends around and most especially no assurance if you’ll be able to settle and land to a job of your field – its a gamble.

 Surprisingly, things suddenly fell into its places accordingly, it seems like everything is planned well.
-Met some good friends along the way, got a permanent job and now able to support my family back home.
+Met some good friends along the way, got an IT job and able to pay my bills.
 I am forever grateful that God and the universe heard my prayers and brought me to this beautiful country.

 I choose Tiramisu for my next project simply because it doesn’t involved any baking.
-Unfortunately, the oven in our flat is used as food storage cabinet at the moment that’s why I’m limited to create “no bake” desserts.
+Unfortunately, the oven in our flat is used as food cupboard at the moment that’s why I’m limited to make “no bake” desserts.

 Tiramisu (no booze)